anoopsarkar/nlp-class/hw1.md

 * Do better _smoothing_ of the unigram and bigram probability models.
 * More advanced methods[^1]

 [^1]: If you are ambitious, you can use more advanced machine learning methods such as [global linear models](http://anoopsarkar.github.io/papers/pdf/cnwseg-ai2009.pdf) or [neural networks](http://aclweb.org/anthology/P/P16/P16-1039.pdf) or [transition-based neural language models](http://aclweb.org/anthology/P/P16/P16-1040.pdf).
-However you should be aware that you are only given a limited amount data to train with so you may not be able to effectively use these models.
-To exploit these models you might have to use much larger sources of data.
-Contact me if you are interested.

 But the sky's the limit!
 You are welcome to design your own model, as long as you follow the ground rules: